sopra-steria-norge/openright-simple-server-seed/rpm-package-example/README.md

 It is possible to override the various RPM options through properties.
 See example for some, the rpm deploy package for more.

+# Installation on Redhat/Centos/Fedora

+##using YUM with repository
+`sudo yum install openright-rpm-package-example` Assumes the artefact is available in a configured YUM repository.
+If using Nexus, it can be configured as a yum repository which easily integrates into build pipeline

+## using YUM locally
+`sudo yum install <rpm file name>`

+# Installation on Ubuntu

+## Using alien
+`sudo alien -i --scripts <rpm file name>`